 - If the form was prepared by an outside payroll service, they may charge you for the cost of reprinting and mailing the form.
 You may want to charge employees for a first duplicate form, or the second duplicate in a year.
 (It happens!)
 The IRS says you are "not prohibited" from charging a fee for a duplicate W-2 form.

 Whatever you decide, it's a good idea to communicate your policy regarding duplicate forms to employees.
-Having a charge for duplicate forms may seem extreme, but it might cut down on the number of lost forms that you have to deal with.
+Having a charge for duplicate forms may seem extreme, but it might cut down on the number of lost forms that you have to replace.

 Check State Regulations for W-2 Forms

-In addition to filing the W-2 form with the SSA, you must also send Copy 1 of the form to your state, city, or local tax department.
+In addition to filing the W-2 form with the SSA, you must send Copy 1 of the form to your state, city, or local tax department.

 Extension of Time for W-2 Forms

 If you need a 30-day extension of time to file W-2 forms with the SSA, you can file an application on Form 8809.
 The application must be filed no later than the due date of the form.
 The IRS grants extensions "only in limited cases," like a catastrophe that destroyed records.

 If you need an extension to furnish W-2 forms to employees, you must send a letter to Internal Revenue Service: Attention Extension of Time Coordinator 240 Murall Drive, Mail Stop 4360 Kearneysville, WV 25430.

 Include all the details about your company (company name, address, and Employer ID Number) along with a statement that you are requesting an extension to furnish "Forms W-2" to employees, the reason for the delay, and your signature.
-If your request is approved, you can only one extension.
+If your request is approved, you can only file one extension.

 Even if you have only a few W-2 forms to complete, it's a good idea to file online using the Social Security Administration Business Services Online procedure.
 This process improves accuracy, and you will be familiar with it when the online filing process is required for 10 forms or more beginning in 2022.